 Internal medicine is the most heavily tested subject on Step 2.
-Internal Medicine Essentials for Students is a fairly comprehensive overview and should be studied in conjunction with the question book, MKSAP for Students, to test your knowledge.
+Internal Medicine Essentials Questions is a fairly comprehensive overview and should be studied in conjunction with the question book, MKSAP for Students, to test your knowledge.
 These questions are cover many of the important topics frequently seen on Step 2 and 3.

 Although I would recommend doing the MKSAP no matter what, if you learn better through cases, Case Files Internal Medicine is not as comprehensive as Internal Medicine Essentials, but does go over the most important cases you will need to know.

 For your clinicals in Internal Medicine, the reference book, Pocket Medicine is a must-have – just ask any first year resident, they will all have a copy 🙂

 Case Files OB/GYN – clinical cases for your OB/GYN rotation.

 Case Files Neurology – clinical cases for your neurology rotation.

 Case Files Pediatrics – clinical cases for your pediatrics rotation.